When talking about the benefits of technology for children, doesn't being in the tech education sphere make us biased?

 The opportunities are endless!
+Think about learning a new language, for instance.
+Reading a book alone doesn't complete the picture: you need to practice, have a purpose, hear form an expert - all things that can be accomplished with technology.
 Anything that was once written about and illustrated in books for our eyes to read can now or soon be constructed in alternate reality, for us to see, touch, interact with, and experience on a much deeper level.

 As stated way back in the first few paragraphs, one of the greatest benefits of exposing kids to technology is the fact that they’ll be well-prepared to jump into a pool of available, high-paying tech jobs.

 I mean, you can’t go a day without seeing news on the positive outlooks of such occupations.
 Just these past couple of weeks:

 - Amazon adding 2,000 tech jobs with expanded Boston Tech Hub